 Compromises in the dental clinic can be caused by limitations of the operatory equipment layouts or from limitations in the clinician’s own ergonomic sophistication (which is well documented as being far more common than not among dentists) or both.
 Until one has a proper Ergonomic Practice Assessment no one could know.

-Over the past twelve years of consulting in this area, we have learned that some claims adjustors who review the proposals for interventions on behalf of insurance company clients may not have had an opportunity to deal with clinical ergonomics evaluations and interventions specifically designed for dentists or dental hygienists or other dental clinical personnel.
+Over the past two decades of consulting in this area, we have learned that some claims adjustors who review the proposals for interventions on behalf of insurance company clients may not have had an opportunity to deal with clinical ergonomics evaluations and interventions specifically designed for dentists or dental hygienists or other dental clinical personnel.